bruno-chavez/go-microservice-template/README.md

 + Ready to use custom authentication routes, for registering, login in and login out users.

-+ Ready to use cookie based session management with [gorilla/sessions](https://github.com/gorilla/sessions) and Redis as a session store with [redistore](https://github.com/boj/redistore).
++ Ready to use cookie based sessions with [gorilla/sessions](https://github.com/gorilla/sessions) and Redis as a session store with [redistore](https://github.com/boj/redistore).